eshak28/Decops_-Auto_invoice_generator/README.md

 - **Itemized Table** with:
   - Item name and description
   - Quantity
-  - Unit price
+  - Unit price in Indian Rupees (Rs.)
-  - Line amount
+  - Line amount in Indian Rupees (Rs.)
 - **Financial Summary:**
-  - Subtotal
+  - Subtotal in Rs.
-  - Tax (18%)
+  - Tax (18%) in Rs.
-  - Total amount
+  - Total amount in Rs.
 - **Professional Footer** with payment terms and contact info
+- **Proper formatting** to prevent text collision with large amounts

 ## Customization